hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 required-block="6485846=0x43f0cd1e5b1f9c4d5cda26c240b59ee4f1b510d0a185aa8fd476d091b0097a80"
 ```

-Requires a peer with the specified block number to have the specified hash when connection occurs, or that peer is rejected.
+Requires a peer with the specified block number to have the specified hash when connecting, or that peer is rejected.

 ### rpc-http-api